YuWVandy/yuwang.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in [Computer Science](https://engineering.vanderbilt.edu/cs/) at [Vanderbilt University](https://vanderbilt.edu) advised by [Dr. Tyler Derr](https://www.cse.msu.edu/~derrtyle/).
 Prior to that, I completed my B.E. degree at Harbin Institute of Technology in 2019.
 My main research interests focus on Data-centric Graph Machine Learning and Data-quality Aware Graph Neural Networks with applications in Graph-enhanced Recommender Systems and Information Retrieval.
 I have multiple publications in KDD, WWW, CIKM, WSDM, AAAI.
 In addition, I regularly serve as PC members and reviewers for multiple international conferences and journals in machine learning and data mining such as KDD, ICML, AAAI, WWW, WSDM, CIKM, TKDD and TNNLS.
-I plan to graduate around **Summer 2024** and am now considering both **academia and industrial research positions**!
+I plan to graduate around **Summer 2024** and am now considering both **industrial and academia positions**!
 In addition, I am also welcoming any potential **summer internship** next year.

 Research Interests:
 ------
 - Graph Neural Networks, Graph Machine Learning
 - Data-centric AI and Graph Data-quality Issues: Imbalance/Bias/Topology/Weak
-- AI for Science/Infrastructure
+- AI for Science
 - Recommender Systems, Information Retrieval

 Email: yu.wang At vanderbilt.edu.
 Fine me on [Github](https://github.com/YuWVandy), [Twitter](https://twitter.com/YuWVandy) and [Linkein](https://www.linkedin.com/in/yu-wang-63359a196/)